• Skip to primary navigation

 Yogurt is arguably one of the most well-known fermented foods, produced by a process known as lacto-fermentation.
 The milk sugar lactose is converted into lactic acid by way of specific bacterial strains like Lactobacillus bulgaricus, and it is this process gives yogurt products their thickness and alluringly sour flavor.

-If you're craving more recipes with yogurt or Greek yogurt, this simple yogurt parfait can't be beat!
+If you're craving more Greek yogurt recipes, this simple yogurt parfait or this yogurt bagel recipe can't be beat!
 And for other smoothie ideas, try this strawberry peach smoothie, or this simple green smoothie or blue smoothie.

 Jump to: